susanBuck/notes/04_PHP/09_Arrays.md

 <img src='http://making-the-internet.s3.amazonaws.com/php-arrays.png'>

-Variables are useful for storing single bits of information, but sometimes you need to organize multiple bits of information together; enter arrays.
-Arrays organize information using **keys** and **values**.
+Variables are useful for storing single pieces of information, but sometimes you need to organize multiple pieces together; enter arrays.

+In PHP, arrays organize information using **keys** and **values**.

 To practice with arrays and some other upcoming material, we're going to build a **simple raffle application** that will randomly choose winners from a list of contestants.